EGPostema/DrawerDissect/README.md

 │ └── crop_specimens.py
 ├── drawers/
-│ ├── fullsize/  <-- This is where you will add new images to process └── process_images.py  <-- This is the master script that runs all the individual processes from 'functions'
+│ ├── fullsize/  <-- This is where you will add new images to process └── process_images.py  <-- This is the master script that runs all the processing steps
 ```

 # 4. Processing a Batch of New Images